lucasile/sysinfo_tool/README.md

 Finally, we just loop through the history by using `sampleCount` as the exclusive upper bound, and print each respective line.

+###### getCPUTimes

+In the [`getCPUTimes(int*, int*)`](#getCPUTimes) function, we open and parse the `/proc/stat` file to gather CPU times.

+To do this, we use `FILE *stat = fopen("/proc/stat", "r")`.
+If this file is NULL, then we've encountered an error and we return out of the function.

+We then define two integer variables, `currentTotalTime` and `currentIdleTime` and set them to 0.

+Next we define a char array called `cpu` and use `fscanf(stat, "%s', cpu)` to get the first string in the file and put it into `cpu`.

+Afterwards, we compare this string using `strcmp(cpu, "cpu")` to make sure we are looking at the right line in the file.
+Otherwise, we return out of the function.

+Now we can proceed to looping over the seven columns in the first line.
+I set a constant integer variable called `STAT_COLUMNS` to 7 and we loop from 0 to up to it.

+Inside the loop, we define an integer variable, `time`, then set it to the next integer in the file using `fscanf(stat, "%d", &time)`.
+Then we add it to `currentTotalTime`.
+If the column we're going over is the idle column (`IDLE_COLUMN`, 4), then we also set `currentIdleTime` to time.

+After the loop, we then set the `totalTime` and `idleTime` parameters to `currentTotalTime` and `currentIdleTime`.

+We then close the file using `fclose(stat)`.